Scottish Public Services Ombudsman: Process

 Complaints can be taken to the Ombudsman service once a person has gone through the complaints process of an organisation that comes under SPSO's jurisdiction.
 Most organisations have a formal complaints procedure that afford them an opportunity to resolve the complaint.
 An aggrieved member of the public must usually write to the body concerned to explain their dissatisfaction and how they wish their complaint to be resolved.
 A response should be issued within a specific time frame.
 Some organisations will have more than one stage in their complaints procedure so there may be a series of responses between the complainant and the body before reaching the end of the process.
 The final response from the organisation should contain an explanation that the complainant can contact the SPSO.

 Complaints arrive at the SPSO in the form of letters, emails, complaint forms and by phone.
 The SPSO receives large numbers of enquiries and complaints which are not within its remit or not ready for it to look at – in these cases, members of the public are directed to the appropriate body or Ombudsman service.

 The SPSO Act 2002 states the Ombudsman's powers, outlining what the Ombudsman can and cannot do.
 The Act stipulates that certain requirements must be met before it can investigate a complaint.

 The Ombudsman's service incurs no charge.
 The SPSO is not a watchdog or a regulator – their role is to give an independent and impartial decision on a complaint.

 Reports of investigations that are laid before the Scottish Parliament are sent to the complainant, the body complained about and Scottish Ministers.
 The Ombudsman may make recommendations to the body to address failings identified in the investigation.
 The recommendations may be designed to provide redress to the individual complaint (for example, an explanation, an apology or re-imbursement of costs incurred as a result of the organisation's fault), or to improve general working practices within the organisation (for example, a change in procedure).
 The Ombudsman accompanies the reports laid before the Parliament with a monthly commentary, which summarises the reports and highlights any issues or trends to which the Ombudsman wishes to draw attention.

 Appointment of the Ombudsman

-The acting Scottish Public Services Ombudsman is Andrew Ctrawford who covered the post between the appointment of Rosemary Agnew and her successor Pat McFadden The Ombudsman is appointed by Her Majesty, on the nomination of the Scottish Parliament, for a period not exceeding five years.
+The acting Scottish Public Services Ombudsman is Andrew Ctrawford who covered the post between the appointment of Rosemary Agnew and her successor Paul McFadden The Ombudsman is appointed by Her Majesty, on the nomination of the Scottish Parliament, for a period not exceeding five years.
 The Ombudsman is eligible for a second term but re-appointment for a third term is allowed only if desirable in the public interest due to special circumstances.
 The Ombudsman may be relieved of office by Her Majesty upon request or following a resolution of the Scottish Parliament which, if passed on a division, must be voted for by at least two-thirds of members.